EKGF/ekg-maturity/docs-fragments/pillar/technology/technology-execution/business-continuity/background-and-intro.md

    that integrate with the EKG, leveraging its interconnected knowledge to guide the recovery process.
-   This includes defining recovery objectives and utilizing the EKG's data contracts to prioritize recovery efforts and ensure prompt restoration of critical components.
+   This includes defining recovery objectives and utilizing the EKG's data contracts and SLAs to prioritize recovery efforts and ensure prompt restoration of critical components.

 5. **Incident Response and Management**: Leveraging the EKG's capabilities to facilitate incident response and management processes.